spitzerUH/distributed_systems/README.md

 ## How to develop

 All the commands are made to be run at project root.
-Necessary environment variables are in `.env` which is loaded automatically.
+Necessary environment variables are in `.env.development` and `.env.production` which are loaded automatically.

 ### Spin up the server